odedonato/odedonato/README.md

 -->
 <br /><br />

 - 🥷🏼 Cloud Engineer
 - 🎾 Padel enthusiast
-- 🥩 BBQ lover
+- 🧱 Lego lover

 <!--
 **odedonato/odedonato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.